 “I laughed a lot when I visited a remote Russian village.
 It’s amazing how we could have fun with just a football and a bit of positive energy.”

-As quickly mentioned above, I think it is helpful to use ‘provisional’ or tentative language when describing statements that summarize large concepts or groups of people.
-It also could be beneficial to ‘own’ the statements that I make: “In my experience…” or “From what I saw…”
+As mentioned, I think it is helpful to use provisional or tentative language when describing statements that summarize large concepts or groups of people.
+It also could be beneficial to “own” the statements that I make: “In my experience…” or “From what I saw…”

-When we take ownership over a statement, I believe that nobody can dismantle or argue what we are sharing.
+When we take ownership over a statement, nobody can dismantle or argue what we are sharing.
 This hopefully leads to conversations that evade defensiveness or large-sweeping, problematic generalizations.
 And, if we’re lucky, helps to bring people closer together.

-And, as a conversationalist, that’s just what I’m aiming to do.
+And, as a traveller, that’s just what I aim to do.